 There are three ways that licensing your dog is beneficial to pets, pet owners and the entire community.

 The tag helps quickly reunite you with your pet without the animal having to go to a pound or shelter, or be looked after by whoever found it.
-If your dog has a Town tag, a phone call either to the Town Administration Office (905-775-5366) or K9 Animal Control (1-855-898-8605) allows an officer to collect the animal and return it to you immediately.
+If your dog has a Town tag, a phone call to Animal Control (905-775-5366 x.1702) allows an officer to collect the animal and return it to you immediately.
 Unlike a tag with your name and address, the finder is not responsible for tracking you down, and your personal information is protected.
 Unlike a microchip, the information is updated annually, and the animal does not have to go to a vet to be identified.

 The fee helps pay for variety of animal-related services from our service provider.
 Animal Control Officers:

 - respond to calls from concerned residents, including those who have lost or found a pet or who have been bitten by a domestic animal